 The Folk Hall’s fabulous café has re-opened with a new manager and a delicious new menu, and is currently open 9am-5pm Monday to Friday, and 9am to 2pm on Saturday.
 Pop in for a delicious coffee and a freshly baked scone, or stay a little longer and choose from our broad menu of fresh, local dishes including cooked breakfasts, light lunches and afternoon snacks (vegetarian and gluten free options always on offer).

-New Earswick Post Office moved to the Folk Hall in 2017 and can be found in the main foyer area (currently open 9:30am-4pm Mon-Fri).
+New Earswick Post Office moved to the Folk Hall in 2017 and can be found in the main foyer area (currently open 9:00am-4pm Monday-Friday and 9am-1.30pm Saturday).
 Photocopying facilities are available in the library and at reception.

 New Earswick Explore library moved into the Folk Hall in May 2018, from its previous site at New Earswick Primary School.
 New Earswick Explore Library can be found in the right wing of the building, with a wonderful selection of books, public access computers and self-service machines spread throughout.
 Further information and opening hours can be found at Explore’s website and self-service issue and return is available in the main reception of the Folk Hall during general opening hours.